Montgomery County Adopts Citizen Review Policy for Public Library Books

 There was a lot confusing discussion being tossed about.
 After hearing some of the public comments, one might think that the library will have no books by the end of the summer!
 Nothing could be further from the truth.
 The main purpose of the new policy is to provide a means for citizens to facilitate moving a book from one age group section to another either more or less restrictive.
 Let’s take a quick look at the old policy and then see what is really in this new policy.
 I think you will find it to be level-headed and fair.

-The Current Reconsideration Policy, Established in 2013
+The Current Reconsideration Policy

 Our current Reconsideration Policy, established by the court in 2013, employs a Reconsideration Committee that is already in existence.
 Each commissioner currently has one citizen appointee on this committee.
 This committee is not the same as the Advisory Board, which is a separate appointed group of people.